ghoshstats/zinck/README.md

 ## Dependencies

 `zinck` relies on several R packages.
 Most dependencies are automatically installed when you install `zinck`.
-However, special attention is needed for `rstan` due to version compatibility.
+However, special attention is needed for `rstan` and `StanHeaders` due to version compatibility.

 ### Core Dependencies